JorianWoltjer/jorianwoltjer.com/README.md

 ## TODO

+* For admin functionality, have a client-side `authorized` boolean? (defined by cookies set or not) that will fetch admin API endpoints with cookies, and if a page requires admin, redirect to login
+  * decide on manual `axum-session` or `axum-login`

 * Add redirects to invalid pages
   * `/blog/p` -> `/blog`, same for `f`
   * `/blog/p/ctf/folder` (p instead of f) -> `/blog/f/ctf/folder` if not found on `/p`